YoEight/website-posts/2025-05-14-The_Pyro_Programming_Language.md

 ### The compiler's frontend

 The frontend of the compiler uses a handcrafted tokenizer and parser.
 Contrary to popular belief, this approach often leads to faster iteration.
-You can power through implementation details without getting bogged down by things like grammar ambiguities—since you usually have enough context at each step to make the right decision.
+You can power through implementation details without getting bogged down by things like grammar ambiguities, since you usually have enough context at each step to make the right decision.
 Error reporting tends to be significantly better, too, because that same context allows you to produce more meaningful messages for the user.
-Debugging is also more straightforward; you’re not dealing with opaque parser generator state machines or tangled semantic actions—you’re just stepping through plain, understandable code.
+Debugging is also more straightforward; you're not dealing with opaque parser generator state machines or tangled semantic actions, but rather stepping through plain, understandable code.

 Pyro has a strong nominal type system.
 Nominal means we use names to classify our types.
 The vast majority of programming languages have nominal type systems.
 Pyro also has constraints, which are essentially a specialized version of Rust's traits or Haskell's typeclasses.
 Currently, users cannot create their own constraints.
 The existing constraints are only used by `print`, `!`, and `?`.
 You can only use `print` on something that can be represented as a `String`.
 You can only use `!` on something that is a `Client` and you can only use `?` on something that is a `Server`.
 A type can have multiple constraints, but there is currently no constraint "inheritance" system.
 You cannot have a constraint that implies another constraint is also met.
 Nothing prevents this feature from being implemented; it simply does not exist yet.